-Memorial’s Information Technology Services (ITS) team have resources available to help you transition to remote work.
-If you require supports such as a remote desktop, please consult the technology for working remotely webpage.
-Updated April 29
+Memorial’s Information Technology Services (ITS) team have resources available to help you to work remotely.
+Please consult the technology for working remotely webpage.

 Are ergonomics assessments available to help me set up my workstation at home?

-The Ergonomics Program is now offering remote ergonomic assessments.
-Information on this initiative along with ergonomics tips, stretching exercises, FAQs and more has been placed on the Human Resources website.
+The Ergonomics Program is offering remote ergonomic assessments.
+Information on this initiative along with ergonomics tips, stretching exercises, FAQs and more has been placed on the Human Resources website..
 To access this page, please click here.
-Updated April 29

 I am a staff/faculty member/pensioner who receives a manual pay cheque.
 Will I get paid?